vinceLuong/arduino-face-cam-timer/README.md

 How does the Arduino know when I am playing?
 Using a face recognition library, when my face is recognized on the webcam, the timer starts.
 When I am no longer visible, the timer then stops and resets.
-The timer restart again once I my face is recognized again.
+The timer restarts again once I my face is recognized again.

 ## Setup
 To run this program, there are several steps that need to be taken other just running `main.py`.